Foreign Visitors Fellowship Program

 - A living allowance of around 380,000 - 500,000 yen per month (subject to change).
 (Please be aware that the sum of taxation on your income in Japan will depend on whether a Tax Treaty exists between Japan and your country.
 The treaty will help you avoid double taxation.)

 - Accommodation - either a flat in the University’s Foreign Scholars’ Residence or a furnished flat outside the University campus.
-The availability of the former depends on the period of stay and it may be limited for visiting fellows who arrive at Sapporo on June-July with their families.
+The availability of the former depends on the period of stay.
 In both cases you will have to pay monthly rent and utilities cost.

 - A travel allowance for daily commuting to and from the Center.